 The experts suggest a more integrated approach to addressing patient well-being and the recommendation of anti-aging treatments.
-Setting realistic expectations and educating patients on the aging process, as well as the various lifestyle habits and aspects of their skin care routine that can impact their skin health can help mitigate psychological morbidity and perfectionism.
-It is essential that the approach to help women choose the products and treatments be appropriate to their needs and follow realistic expected outcomes, in order to promote adaptive patterns of perfectionism and reduce the psychological morbidity that the non-acceptance of the signs of aging may cause.
+Setting realistic expectations and educating patients on the aging process, as well as the various lifestyle habits and aspects of their skin care routine that can impact their skin health can help mitigate psychological effects of getting older and perfectionism.
+It is essential that the approach to help women choose the products and treatments be appropriate to their needs and follow realistic expected outcomes, in order to promote adaptive patterns of perfectionism and reduce the psychological morbidity that non-acceptance of the signs of aging may cause.

 Better educating patients is another significant part of ensuring the effectiveness of treatments, patient satisfaction and increased self-esteem.
 Doctors and medical aesthetics professionals should also support their advice on scientific evidence and provide clear instructions about anti-aging skin care routines and lifestyle habits, and how to use these cosmetic products to maximize their effectiveness.
 One important factor that is frequently overlooked is the effect of sun damage.
-For instance, about 30%- 70% of women do not use UV protection daily.
-It is important that aesthetic professionals continue to mention that solar radiation is the main factor for skin aging and that the use of sunscreen should be part of the daily skin care routine i.e., those professionals may have an important role in consumers’ education and indirectly promote patient’s self-esteem as well.
+For instance, about 30% to 70% of women do not use UV protection daily.
+It is important that aesthetic professionals continue to mention that solar radiation is the main factor for skin aging and that the use of sunscreen should be part of the daily skin care routine.
+Those professionals have an important role in consumers’ education and indirectly promote patient’s self-esteem as well.

 Remember “Good skin is always in”, and it does not mean looking super young.
 It means looking the best possible version of yourself at your age.

 Licensed Master Instructor, Master Aesthetician and Master Permanent Makeup Artist